-The subject site is a single property with easements for Hydro along the west and north edges (refer to Appendix A for the Topographical Survey Plan).
+The subject site is a single property with easements for Hydro along the west and north edges.
 There is also an allowance for a multi-use pathway (MUP) that will run along the south and east edges of the site.
 The site generally slopes away from the centre outwards to the four sides.
-The site is not currently serviced for water or sanitary, though there are some minor storm sewers on site which will be demolished.
+The site is serviced for water (which will be replaced) but not sanitary, and there are some minor storm sewers on site which will be demolished.